 In 2006 his good friend Stewart Chen needed assistance with renovating a newly purchased restaurant space to execute his vision.
 Shamus has a natural inclination towards aesthetic simplicity and functional simplicity.
 This helped Stewart and Shamus create a space that encapsulated the modern style they both were seeking.
 Towards the end of 2007 Stewart had found a new restaurant, that also needed renovation, and this time called on Shamus to partner with him and use his past experience in restaurant renovation to create another masterpiece.
 At the beginning of 2008, the new restaurant Umi was opened.
 Due to the size of the project it was decided the restaurant would be completed in phases, to enable it to open its doors earlier.
 Shamus also has a passion for music and art, which can be seen and heard in the restaurant.

-Russell Richardson, owner and general manager at Umi, was raised in Ann Arbor Michigan on an old 20 acre farm that used to be a slaughter house.
+Russell Richardson, owner and adviser at Umi, was raised in Ann Arbor Michigan on an old 20 acre farm that used to be a slaughter house.
 His mother is an econ professor that since before he was born had a garden filled with fruits and vegetables.
 He spent many summers hauling manure to the garden for fertilizer, unwillingly picking vegetables to sell at the local farmers market, and happily gorging on radishes and lettuce.
 His father is a tool and die maker with a hand for cooking steaks and scallops.
 His grandfather is a PhD physicist that was able to hand over computers to the family, and then accompanied by programming books from his mother, this eventually led to Russell's bachelor degree in computer science from the University of Michigan in 2001.
 His life was not void of other activities though, he spent 12 years playing the saxophone, practiced Tae Kwon Do for 10 years, and had a brief stint in the musical Oliver while he was in middle school.
 However, with the degree, it made relocating to San Francisco an easy decision and he quickly began to make his mark in the corporate world of computing.